-B.6.2 In charge of a motor vehicle
+In charge of a motor vehicle

-The Council considers driving or being in charge of a vehicle whilst under the influence of alcohol as a serious offence causing a high element of risk to the public; however, an isolated incident will not automatically preclude an application from being granted.

-- A single conviction for any alcohol-related driving offence will normally preclude an application from being granted for a period of five (5) years from the restoration of the DVLA driving licence. - (ii) More than one conviction for any alcohol-related driving offence represents an unacceptable risk to the public and an application will be refused.
+- B.6.2 The Council considers driving or being in charge of a vehicle whilst under the influence of alcohol, or failing to provide a specimen, as a serious offence causing a high element of risk to the public; however, an isolated incident will not automatically preclude an application from being granted. - (i) A single conviction for any alcohol-related driving offence will normally preclude an application from being granted for a period of seven (7) years from the restoration of the DVLA driving licence. - (ii) More than one conviction for any alcohol-related driving offence represents an unacceptable risk to the public and an application will be refused.

-D4.3 Not in charge of a motor vehicle
+Not in charge of a motor vehicle

-An isolated conviction for drunkenness not associated with driving or being in charge of a motor vehicle will not automatically preclude an application.

-- (i) Where there is an isolated conviction for disorder and/or drunkenness, a licence will normally be granted together with a verbal warning as to future driving standards detailing the likely effect of further offences. - (ii) More than two (2) convictions for disorder and/or drunkenness will normally lead to refusal of an application until such time as a period of three (3) years free of convictions has elapsed.
+- D4.3 An isolated conviction for drunkenness not associated with driving or being in charge of a motor vehicle will not automatically preclude an application. - (i) Where there is an isolated conviction for disorder and/or drunkenness, a licence will normally be granted together with a verbal warning as to future driving standards detailing the likely effect of further offences. - (ii) More than two (2) convictions for disorder and/or drunkenness will normally lead to refusal of an application until such time as a period of five (5) years free of convictions has elapsed.